The Tiny House Movement: Tiny Home Ideas And Hidden Costs

 Cons Of Tiny Homes

 A tiny home can help you pay off debt, save money and lower your environmental impact, but you may need to sacrifice your space, privacy and comfort to do so.
-And while tiny houses are typically less expensive than a normal-size home, you may not be able to get a mortgage to pay for them.
+While tiny houses are typically less expensive than a normal-size home, you may not be able to get a mortgage to pay for them.

 How To Buy A Farm: A Beginner’s Guide